-Most students come to law school without any prior legal experience.
+Most students come to law school without any real legal experience.
 While many have worked, their experiences range from positions in retail and restaurants to the military or general administrative work.
 This leaves their résumés looking rather light on the type of experience legal employers are looking for.
-If only your desire to be a lawyer since you were a kid could be a worthy bullet point in times like this!

 Don’t fret.
-When you’re looking for internships and other hands-on positions in law school, you can still impress employers with your résumé, even if you don't have any legal experience yet.
+When you’re looking for internships, externships, clerkships, and other hands-on positions in law school, you can still impress employers.
 Here’s how…

 7 professional skills employers are looking for

-According to the National Association of Colleges and Employers (NACE), there are a handful of professional skills that are in demand across all majors and degrees:
+When you don’t have much (or any) real-world legal experience to add to your résumé, the key is to highlight the more universal skills and experiences you do have.
+According to the National Association of Colleges and Employers, there are a handful of “transferable” professional skills that are in demand across all majors and degrees.
+Here are the seven most relevant to law students:

 - Ability to work in a team structure